 If you don't have the money for a retainer, does that meant that you can't afford to proceed with your will contest or inheritance dispute?

 Not necessarily.
 In a few select cases, we may agree to represent you in challenging a will on a contingency basis.
 The estate must be substantial with your part being $300,000 or more and you must be seeking reasonable goals.
-If the estate you are concerned with is substantial and you want to talk to us about representing you on a contingency basis, contact us contact us and tell us about your situation.
+If the estate you are concerned with is substantial and you want to talk to us about representing you on a contingency basis, contact us and tell us about your situation.

 Statute of Limitations